Special Gift Offer

 By: Sherri RibbeySherri Ribbey

-Save time and money!
-This may be the easiest way to get a bunch of new perennials ever.
-Let us show you how.
+The milk jug method may be the easiest way to get a bunch of new perennials ever.
+We’ll show you how to sow seeds outdoors in winter.

-Get a head start on seed starting this winter!
+Get a head start on seed starting this winter when you plant in milk jugs!

 How would you like to save money on plants?
 Start perennials from seed with this easy method: Sow your seeds in a milk jug, set it outdoors and let Mother Nature do the rest.
 This simple process relies on sun, snow and rain to do the work of breaking down the seed coat and getting the seeds to sprout.
 Below is everything you’ll need to get started, including a list of some of the best perennials.
 Then click through the slideshow for step-by-step instructions!